Skip to main content

 Carlsbad Caverns, about 75 miles south of Roswell, adds a distinctive scientific and natural history dimension.
 Speleologists, park rangers, cave biologists, and generations of visitors have generated a body of literature about the caverns and the Guadalupe Mountains that circulates in this part of the state with a density you won't find elsewhere.
 Early National Park Service publications, speleological society journals, and the geological literature about the Guadalupe reef complex accumulate in the households of people who've spent careers in and around the park.

 Eastern New Mexico University in Portales and New Mexico Military Institute in Roswell both contribute an academic dimension to the region's reading culture.
-Faculty libraries, alumni collections, and the books that circulate in an intellectually engaged military and academic community add breadth and depth to what I find when I drive southeast from Albuquerque.
+Faculty libraries, alumni collections, and the books that circulate in an intellectually engaged military and academic community add breadth and depth to what turns up in southeastern New Mexico estates.

-What I Buy from Roswell and SE New Mexico Sellers
+What Roswell and SE New Mexico Collections Hold

-I evaluate every collection individually.
-These are the categories I find most often in southeastern New Mexico households, and the ones that tend to carry the strongest value.
+These are the categories that turn up most often in southeastern New Mexico households, and the ones that tend to carry the strongest value when you go to sell.
+Each is worth evaluating individually before anything leaves the shelf.

 UFO and Paranormal Literature